brendanlong/prince-of-the-dark-kingdom/src/book-3/chapter-11.md

 "It's a Hogsmeade weekend!
 I've got Christmas shopping to do!"

-"Why don't we just drag Potter in here and get the interview *now?"*
+"Why don't we just drag Potter in here and get the interview *now?*"

 "But what about my interviews?"